The-Marcy-Lab-School/Express-ToDo-List-two-table-Database/README.md

 # Schema Design and Building RESTful APIs: ToDo List

-Build a full CRUD, RESTful API using Express and Postgres for a Todo List.
+Build a full CRUD, RESTful API using Express and Postgres for a Todo List with two tables:
+* `Users` Table
+* `Todos` Table

 ## Lab Directions
 * Create all of your necessary app files in this directory.
 (I have included GitHub's standard Node.js `.gitignore` template so that you don't end up pushing `node_modules` to GitHub.